GitMiCode/foodsource/README.md

   - Created one Matplotlib plot
   - Created one Seaborn plot
 - Table 5 Interpret your data and graphical output.
-  - Project shows that farm output in the US keeps increasing in production.
-Prices of food is on the rise.
+  - Project shows that farm output in the US keeps increasing in production, but food prices is on the rise.
 One way to combat this is to utilize farmers markets.